 Historic Hamilton Place

 Restored by Jimmy and Chris Pursell, Hamilton Place was built in 1852 and is listed on the National Register of Historical Places.
-The Old Hamilton Place home is built basically of brick and heart, longleaf pine lumber.
-The lumber is hand hewn and the brick were made on location.
+The Old Hamilton Place home is built basically of brick and heart longleaf pine lumber.
+The lumber is hand hewn and the bricks were made on location.
 There are five fireplaces, two bedrooms and various other rooms conditioned with a turn of the century flavor.
 The greek-revival house is built in the dog-trot style indicative of original pioneer dwellings.

-Along with two bedrooms for up to four guests, this magnificent Southern home features a downstairs kitchen and den, sun room, five fireplaces and an impressive 12-foot-wide hallway.
+Along with two bedrooms for up to four guests, this magnificent Southern home features a downstairs kitchen and den, sun room, five fireplaces, and an impressive 12-foot-wide hallway.
 Hamilton Place must be booked in its entirety.

 Hamilton Place House Includes:

 One room w/ one queen bed One room w/ two queen beds